 It all started with Shankly, however - as double-winner Cliff explained.

-"Bill Shankly was very much like Bill Nicholson," said Cliff, who helped us to the double in 1961, the FA Cup in 1962 and European Cup Winners Cup in 1963.
+"Bill Shankly was very much like Bill Nicholson," said the Welsh hero, who helped us to the double in 1961, the FA Cup in 1962 the European Cup Winners Cup in 1963 and the FA Cup again in 1967.
 "He was so involved in everything at the club and the supporters were so important to him.
 Anfield was always rocking, especially the Kop end.

-"I wasn’t at all surprise to see them dominate Englihs football because they’ve always produced the football and the players.
+"I wasn’t at all surprise to see them go on to dominate English football because they’ve always produced the football and the players.
 It’s a very special club.

 "It’s always a great game and we always look forward to it.
 I’m sure they feel the same about us."

 We played Liverpool back-to-back over the Easter weekend of 1963.
 We led 2-0 in the Good Friday game at Anfield only to lose 5-2!
 "I thought at half-time 'we might have cracked it here' but in the end we got stuffed!" said Cliff.

 However, the tables were turned as we put together a stunning performance and 7-2 win at the Lane on Easter Monday!